savon-noir/python-libnmap/README.rst

 - **report**: enables you to manipulate a parsed scan result and de/serialize scan results in a json format
 - **diff**: enables you to see what changed between two scans
 - **common**: contains basic nmap objects like NmapHost and NmapService.
 It is to note that each object can be "diff()ed" with another similar object.
-- **plugins**: enables you to support datastores for your scan results directly in the "NmapReport" object from report module:
+- **plugins**: enables you to support datastores for your scan results directly in the "NmapReport" object. from report module:

- - mongodb: only plugin implemented so far, ultra basic, for POC purpose only
+ - mongodb: insert/get/getAll/delete
- - sqlalchemy: on-going
+ - sqlalchemy: insert/get/getAll/delete
+ - aws s3: insert/get/getAll/delete
  - csv: todo (easy to implement)
  - elastic search: todo